 Join us on an unforgettable, partial overnight experience to Algonquin Park, where we will explore and photograph the wonders of nature!
-This program is specifically designed for youth looking to build on their leadership skills and acts as a stepping stone for those interested in learning more about what it takes to become a camp counsellor or instructor and how photography can be used as a leadership tool!
-Contribute your photography to Citizen Science Projects that will help real-world scientists better understand changes in global biodiversity!
-At the end of the week, you will also visit one of our cities largest green spaces to explore urban biodiversity and discuss the important role that photographers play in creating positive change within our own communities!
+This program is specifically designed for youth looking to build on their leadership skills and acts as a stepping stone for those interested in learning more about what it takes to become a camp counsellor or instructor in an overnight camp setting.
+Students will explore how photography can be used as a leadership tool and discuss the important role that photographers play in creating positive change within our own communities!

 Mandatory Swimming Ability Required